ikus060/minarca/doc/faq.md

 ## How do I change my email address?

-You can change your email address in the *User Profile* Top-Right corner in web application.
+You can change your email address in the **User Profile** Top-Right corner in web interface.

 ## Can I change my username?